rigellago2013/http-monitor-server/README.md

 ### Data Flow

 1. **HTTP Response Collection**: The backend exposes endpoints to log and retrieve HTTP responses. <br/>
-2. **Polling Mechanism**: The frontend can call the `/ping/history` endpoint every few seconds yse SOCKET IO to fetch new response data. <br/>
+2. **Polling Mechanism**: The frontend can call the `/ping/history` endpoint every few seconds using SOCKET IO to fetch new response data.
+(SOCKET only works on local since vercel does not support SOCKET.) *face slap <br/>
 3. **Data Management**: MongoDB stores each response with headers, payload, status, and other metadata. <br/>

 ### Directory Structure